Analogue black-white hole solitons in travelling wave parametric amplifiers with superconducting nonlinear asymmetric inductive elements

+\emph{Introduction.}--- Analogue black holes have been proposed in various laboratory systems as a means of verifying the basic principle of Hawking radiation \cite{Hawking1975}, which could provide a clue for unifying gravity and quantum mechanics.
 In 1981, Unruh pioneered the study of analogue black holes by showing the analogy between the behavior of sound waves in a transsonic fluid flow and that of light in the spacetime of a black hole \cite{Unruh1981}.
 The basic idea is to create a spatially varying fluid flow so that sound waves cannot escape from a certain boundary corresponding to a black hole event horizon (i.e., a sonic event horizon).
-This fluid system realizes the effective metric of a black hole in the vicinity of the sonic horizon, but it cannot capture the quantum spontaneous emission aspects of Hawking radiation due to classical thermal noise.
-In order to observe quantum effects, Steinhauer {\it et al}. experimentally realized analogue black holes using sound waves in a Bose-Einstein condensate and reported that analogue Hawking radiation from a black hole was verified by measuring the correlation function between phonon pairs emitted from the sonic event horizon \cite{Steinhauer2014,Steinhauer2016,munoz2019}.
-Also, an analogue white hole-black hole pair was proposed and demonstrated by Philbin {\it et al}. in a optical fiber, where a pump pulse modulated the refractive index, slowing a probe light signal down locally, resulting in an effective white hole horizon for the probe light \cite{Philbin2008}.
+Based on this idea, thermal properties of stimulated Hawking emission and the correlations that are associated with the Hawking effect have been observed in a water flume \cite{Weinfurtner2011,Euve2016}.
+But such experiments cannot capture the quantum spontaneous emission aspects of Hawking radiation due to the overwhelming classical thermal noise.